ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 15. I removed other columns that are not needed. the img link, user-name, review content and product link were removed because they are not necessary.
 16. Close and Load my query.

-#### Data Analysis: Here are some interesting codes used in the course of this analysis
+#### Steps taken in Data Cleaning: Here are some interesting codes used in the course of this Cleaning analysis
 - conditional columns
 - split columns.
 See below the other codes;